Tamgros/security-advisory/SECURITY.md

 ### Out of Scope:
 The following components are out of scope for the bounty program
-* Anyone under a grant or the financial arrangement with Solana Foundation to develop or audit related tools is not eligibile
 * Any encrypted credentials, auth tokens, etc. checked into the repo
 * Bugs in dependencies.
 Please take them upstream!
 * Attacks that require social engineering